 “We should never pretend to know what we don’t know, we should not feel ashamed to ask and learn from people below, and we should listen carefully to the views of the cadres at the lowest levels.
 Be a pupil before you become a teacher; learn from the cadres at the lower level before you issue orders.” –Mao Tse-tung

-Listening skills are necessary to become the person that everyone wants to talk to.
-People love the advice of those who listen to what they have to say.
-When a person listens without interruption, it is profound wisdom and a clue that they know the importance of learning to listen.
+Listening skills are necessary to become the person everyone wants to talk to.
+People love the advice of those who listen to what they say.
+When a person listens without interruption, it is profound wisdom and a clue that they know the importance of listening to those they speak with.

 Question:

-You may have thought; this conversation is not very important and I wonder why I am wasting my time, or why did they bother?
-You also thought about it long after the conversation was over, and even wish you had not put yourself into that position.
+You may have thought that this conversation is not very important and I wonder why I am wasting my time, or why you bothered.
+You may also think about it long after the conversation is over and even wish you had not put yourself in that position.

 This happens too often with individuals who are not living in the moment and who have not learned how to listen.
 Every conversation is important, or it should be.